How Long Is Required To Place A Business On “Constructive Notice” Of A Dangerous Condition?

 Wal-Mart insisted the water could not have been there more than 15 minutes, based largely on the fact the plaintiff had been in the same aisle a few minutes earlier without incident.
 The plaintiff argued the water was there for several hours, owing to the fact it had been raining earlier in the day and water had been seen dripping from the ceiling.

 Nevertheless, Wal-Mart moved for summary judgment–in effect, a judicial declaration that the plaintiff had no reasonable case to present to a jury.
 The judge declined to do so.
 “Drawing all reasonable inferences in [the plaintiff’s] favor, we think a jury could find that Wal-Mart should have known about the puddle [the plaintiff] slipped on.”
 At the very least, there was a genuine factual dispute for a jury to resolve on this point.

 Indeed, even if the puddle had only been on the ground for a few minutes, Wal-Mart may still have had constructive notice.
 The judge pointed out that in prior cases, federal courts have said “a period as short as ten minutes may be sufficient to put a defendant on constructive notice of a dangerous condition.”
 And in any event, the court said that a “life-tenured judge no one elected” should not usurp the role of jurors in making the call.

 Speak with a Florida Slip and Fall Accident Lawyer Today

 If you have been injured in any sort of accident, it is crucial to seek out timely legal advice.
-The experienced Boca Raton premises liability attorneys at the Leifer Law Firm are here to help.
+The experienced Boca Raton premises liability attorneys at Leifer & Ramirez are here to help.
 Contact us today to schedule a free consultation.